tavva/flow/docs/README.md

 ## How to use Flow

+The steps are simple: Capture -> Process -> Plan

 ### Capture

 In GTD, the first step is to capture everything that has your attention.
 This is the same in Flow.